Tuesday, December 10, 2019

 Dr. Hegetschweiler was later honored with a grave marker/plaque on the side of the Ottenbach Reformed Church for providing the community with a Retirement Home.
 The privilege of being remembered in this way is costly and only available for the noble and/or rich.
 The marker has been preserved and can be seen today.
 (See headstone below, Translation of headstone on Ottenbach Kirche by Kent Gardiner, 2019, Susanna birth place found on microfilm 008126955 page 307)

-(Notes for the paragraph above: Maschwanden definition: Schwanden means the land was gained by pealing the trees so they would dry out and can be burned.
+(Notes for the paragraph above:) Maschwanden definition: Schwanden means the land was gained by pealing the trees so they would dry out and can be burned.
 Mano is a German first name, so it was an Allemanic guy that conquered that land (forest) in about 700 to 800 after Christ.)
 (Note: Jakob Hegetschweiler's father was Johannes Hegetschweiler 1710 - 1774.
 Billeter says he was a "Surgeon, Leutenant, Captain.
 Famous fracture and cut wound doctor."
 There were no war activities from 1710 to 1774 in Switzerland.
 But there were cantonal militia troops, and he seemed to be a Sanitäts-Hauptmann (medical captain) likely assigned to Zurich troops.
 He lived almost his whole life during the famine of 1710 - 1772 when Zurich enforced potato cultivation in all rural communities.)
 (Temple Record Sidler and Hegetschweiler, by Julius Billeter, pages 167 and 158; Ottenbach Municipality Website)

 Johannes died at 57 in 1834.
 At the time his son from his sister-in-law, Jakob, was 22, and the girls were Barbara, 14, Anna 9 and Susanna just 2.
 So that left Susanna at 30 to raise the children.
 What did she do?
 The community had jobs in spinning, weaving or she may have followed her tailor husband and made clothes.
 Her daughter, Susanna, was a skilled seamstress and could have learned the trade of seamstress from her own mother.
 (Autobiography of Lebrecht Bar, Family Record, Zurich Archives)

-Family after Johanne's Death
+Family after Johann's Death

 Lizbeth Frei gave birth to Susanna’s youngest sibling and sister Anna Elisabetha Jenta on the 8th of April 1816.
 Ten days later Lisbeth Frei died on the 18th of April 1816.
 She had lived 41 years 5 months 5 days.
 Sad as it may seem, at the time of her death she had already lost her first four children.
 A year later Rudolf Jenta married Mary Hüber who raised Anna Elisabetha and 12 year old Susanna.